-La Superior is a down-and-dirty Mexican taqueria, and it’s a cool one at that.
-This restaurant has always reminded us of a Williamsburg version of Café Habana, but with slightly less awesome food.
+La Superior is a very cool little Mexican taqueria.
+This restaurant has always reminded us of a Williamsburg version of Café Habana, but with slightly-less- awesome food.
 The place is always packed, the staff are more interested in each other than they are in you, and it’s cash only, but I suppose that’s all part of La Superior’s charm.
-At the very least, it’s always a good scene where you can fill your belly with tacos and booze and not go broke.
+At the very least, it’s always a good situation where you can fill your belly with tacos and booze and not empty your wallet in the process.
 On our last visit, we sat down with a group of eight, ate and drank damn near everything on the menu, and got out for $23 a head, thanks in large part to their $10 margaritas that come in a pint glass.
-To put that into perspective, El Toro Blanco charges about $14 for one tiny margarita in the West Village.
-That’s not exactly an apples to apples comparison, but let’s be honest – they’re margaritas, not Old World wines.
-You can literally fit three El Toro Bianco margs into a one La Superior pint glass.
-That extra ten minutes on the L-Train doesn’t sound so bad now, does it?

 Chips & Guacamole

 La Superior does an excellent guacamole.
 The chips are warm, thick, and salty, and the fresh avocado is mashed up chunky with lots of tomato and onion.